Calera de Víctor Rosales

 Calera is one of the 58 municipalities in the Mexican state of Zacatecas.
 It is located on the central part of the state of Zacatecas and it is bounded by the municipalities of General Enrique Estrada, Fresnillo, Villa de Cos, Pánuco, Morelos and Zacatecas.
 The municipality covers a total surface area of 389 km2.
-The municipality makes up for 0.5% of the area of the state of Zacatecas.
+The municipality comprises 0.5% of the area of the state of Zacatecas.

 History

 Calera was born as a point of pass from Fresnillo and Zacatecas.
 It was named in honor of the hero of independence Víctor Rosales.

 Geography

 Calera is located on the central part of the state of Zacatecas and it is bounded by the municipalities of General Enrique Estrada, Fresnillo, Villa de Cos, Pánuco, Morelos and Zacatecas.
 The municipality covers a total surface area of 389 km2.